RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 {{< prism html >}}
 &lt;head&gt;
 ...
-&lt;link href=&quot;http://d2v52k3cl9vedd.cloudfront.net/basscss/7.1.1/basscss.min.css&quot; rel=&quot;stylesheet&quot;&gt;
+&lt;link href=&quot;https://npmcdn.com/basscss@8.0.0/css/basscss.min.css&quot; rel=&quot;stylesheet&quot;&gt;
 ...
 &lt;/head&gt;
 {{< /prism >}}

-_N.b.: that's how you do it with basscss version 7 as of 8th Feb 2016, but the next version 8 is coming out soon._
+_N.b.: that's how you do it with basscss version 8 as of 15th Feb 2016, but please confirm in the docs._

 {{% aside1 %}}
 There are some really comprehensive frameworks out there, as well, such as Foundation or Bootstrap.
 I would question whether you need such things, and try to figure things out on your own.